charlessnider/Spin_Echo_Sim/README.md

 `./spinsim <n> 0 0 0 0`

+It is important to note that setting "resample requencies" to 0 **requires the presence of a** `freqs.txt` **file with the pre-generated frequency distribution in it.
+The simulation will not work without a pre-generated distribution if "resample frequencies" is set to 0.**

 The outputs of the `CUDA` simulation are `.txt` files which, on each line, contain the signal (i.e. net magnetization) of the ensemble vs time for a given parameter set, e.g. the 1st row of the output contains the net magnetization vs time (space delimited) for the 1st set of `spin_params` and first set of `echo_params`.
 The 2nd row corresponds to the 1st set of `spin_params` and second set of `echo_params`, and so on.

 The output is split into real and imaginary, in-plane and out-of-plane, for four outputs: `real_output{n}.txt`, `imag_output{n}.txt`, `z_real_output{n}.txt`, and `z_imag_output{n}.txt`.